Safe, Reliable PublicTransportation

 As State Representative, I lead the charge to get 20 percent of the state’s motor fuel tax increase dedicated to transit, 90 percent of which comes to Chicago.
 No one has successfully gotten that much funding for transit in years.
 Today, there are federal dollars on the table that should be used to innovate, not maintain the status quo.
 There are additional revenue sources to explore to make the CTA work for all of us.
 As Mayor, I will partner with the state and federal government to invest in the CTA and build it into the safe and reliable transportation system our city needs.

 Under the current Mayor, the CTA has been put on the back burner.
-The CTA was without a Mayor-appointed chairman for nearly two years, one of the longest vacancies in history.
+The CTA was without a Mayor-appointed chairman for nearly a year, one of the longest vacancies in history.
 On top of that, we haven’t changed the funding formulas for how money is directed to the CTA, Metra and PACE since 1983 under Mayor Harold Washington.
 Public transportation connects our 77 neighborhoods, drives our economy, and brings our communities together.
 It’s well past time that Chicago makes building world-class public transportation a top priority.

 Invest In CTA